Peter Temin explains:

 That does not mean that Smoot Hawley was good policy.
 It clearly harmed world trade and many other countries.
 But this does not change the fact that the fall in the value of US exports from 1929 onwards – owing to Smoot Hawley, retaliatory tariffs, non tariff barriers, and trade war – does not explain the depth of the contraction of US GNP from 1929 to 1933.
 Other factors were clearly involved, which drove the collapse of investment and consumption.
 The contractionary phase of the Great Depression from 1929-1933 was caused by

 (1) excessive private debt used in leveraged speculation on financial assets in a poorly/minimally regulated financial system;BIBLIOGRAPHY

 (2) the collapse of the asset bubble, causing debt deflation, a process described in the model of Irving Fisher and Hyman Minsky, and now developed by Post Keynesians;

-(3) bank runs and bank collapses leading to loss of people’s savings;
+(4) bank runs and bank collapses leading to loss of people’s savings, and

-(4) Demand shocks causing deflation in commodity prices, leading to loss of profits, unemployment, further demand collapse, and to a vicious circle, and
+(5) further demand shocks causing deflation in commodity prices, leading to loss of profits, more unemployment, further demand collapse, and to a vicious circle.